 Value Added Tax (VAT), is added to most purchases.
-Visitors who spend over a certain amount may be entitled to re-claim some or all of the tax paid.
-In Scandinavia many stores participate in “Tax Free Shopping”, as for a “Tax Refund Cheque”, this is usually reimbursed before departing the country.
+Visitors who spend over a certain amount may re-claim some or all of the tax paid.
+In Scandinavia many stores participate in “Tax Free Shopping”, as for a “Tax Refund Cheque”.
+It is usually reimbursed before departing the country.

 The unit of currency in Denmark is the Krone (DKK).
 There are 100 ore to the Krone.
 Krone bills are available in the following denominations: 50, 100, 500, 1000.

 Post Office and Telephone Facilities